 - Compassionate service is equally important, and is a way of being.
 It means truly caring about another’s experience and it requires us to be fully present and engaged in every interaction.

-Omega team members encounter endless opportunities to contribute this unique quality service.
+Omega staff members encounter endless opportunities to contribute this unique quality service.

 How long is the Omega season and when can I apply?

-Omega’s workshop season runs from late July through October, with seasonal staff arriving throughout the month of July.
-Omega’s Service Corps team operates from late July through early October.
+Omega’s workshop season runs from late May through October, with seasonal staff arriving throughout the month of May.

 What types of seasonal roles are available?